 In 1987 the rock group Bijelo Dugme recorded a song where, intentionally, or unintentionally, the end of Yugoslavia was predicted.
 The song was entitled "Spit and Sing Yugoslavia, My Yugoslavia" and the song became extremely popular.
-The front man of the group, Goran Bregovic "warn politicians" "Spit and sing, Yugoslavia, ...Yugoslavia, ...Yugoslavia, the mear you.
+The front man of the group, Goran Bregovic "warn politicians" "Spit and sing, Yugoslavia ...
+Yugoslavia ...
+Yugoslavia, get up and sing, let them hear you.
 He who does not listen to the song, will hear storms!"
 It is very sad that at the moment of great victory of democracy, at the beginning of the nighties, it was forbidden for Bijelo Dugme to play in Slovenia, because of its "Yugoslav nationalistic feelings."